• Internal Pathways & Development > Professional Development Units (PDU)

 Three Credit PDUs: are equivalent to 45 clock hours per course, which are recognized by CDE for license renewal, and can be applied toward a grade change on the salary schedule.

-PDUs provide educators and SSPs with the equivalent of 2 or 3 graduate credits (30 to 45 hours) that can be applied towards salary lane changes.
+PDUs provide educators and SSPs with the equivalent of two or three graduate credits (30 to 45 hours) that can be applied towards salary lane changes.

 Types of PDUs